On a canonical polynomial for links of elliptic singularities: Projections of the exponents

 \subsection{The index of the extension}

-In this section we will extend the notations and introduce $P_0^{\Gamma'}(\bt)$, $L(\Gamma')$, $L'(\Gamma')$, $l'^{\Gamma'}$ etc., where it is needed to specify the associated graph for the corresponding objects.
+In this section we will introduce the notations $P_0^{\Gamma'}(\bt)$, $L(\Gamma')$, $L'(\Gamma')$, $l'^{\Gamma'}$ etc., where it is needed to specify the associated graph for the corresponding objects.
 We will also adopt all the settings from the previous sections.